tisabe/jraph_MPEU/README.md

 Python library requirements:
 Jax (only GPU version has been tested)
 tensorflow
 spektral
 numpy
-flax
 jraph
-haiku
+dm-haiku
 optax
 pandas
 tqdm
 sklearn
-pickle
 ase

 If any other libraries are missing, just pip install them, the above list might not be complete.